-97 2.1 Conceptual and Theoretical Literature Review
+2.1 Conceptual and Theoretical Literature Review

-98 According to Section 61 of the bank and other financial insitutions act no 25 of 1991 as amended, deposits are money lodged with any person whether or not for the purposes of any 99 interest or dividend and whether or not such money is repayable upon demand, upon a given 100 period of notice or upon a fixed date.
-Deposit mobilization is related to the creation of credits in 101 which the banks would have special campaigns where they would interact with a lot of people 102 and invite them to make deposits with their bank.
-Deposit mobilization is defined by [5] as the 103 104 process of encouraging customers to deposit cash with the bank or attracting new clients to come and open accounts with the bank.
-105
+According to Section 61 of the bank and other financial insitutions act no 25 of 1991 as amended, deposits are money lodged with any person whether or not for the purposes of any interest or dividend and whether or not such money is repayable upon demand, upon a given period of notice or upon a fixed date.
+Deposit mobilization is related to the creation of credits in which the banks would have special campaigns where they would interact with a lot of people and invite them to make deposits with their bank.
+Deposit mobilization is defined by [5] as the process of encouraging customers to deposit cash with the bank or attracting new clients to come and open accounts with the bank.
+[6] see deposit as an agreement between the client and the bank Under which the customer to deposit a sum of money with the bank for the purpose of conservation or investment and the bank undertakes to refund the money to the client at a certain date upon request, according to terms agreed upon in advance.
 Deposit mobilization is one of the oldest businesses of bankers.
-It is the earliest source from 106 which bankers got the funds they use for lending.
-Mobilization of deposits is one of the 107 important functions of banking business.
+It is the earliest source from which bankers got the funds they use for lending.
+Mobilization of deposits is one of the important functions of banking business.
 It is an important source of working fund for the bank.
-108 109 Deposit mobilization is an indispensable factor to increase the sources of the banks to serve effectively.
-Mobilization of deposit plays an important role in providing satisfactory service to 110 different sectors of the economy.
-The success of the banking greatly lies on the deposit 111 mobilization.
+Deposit mobilization is an indispensable factor to increase the sources of the banks to serve effectively.
+Mobilization of deposit plays an important role in providing satisfactory service to different sectors of the economy.
+The success of the banking greatly lies on the deposit mobilization.
 Deposit mobilization is depending on the cost of deposits.
-Mobilization of deposits 112 for a bank is as essential as oxygen for human being.
-To enhance profitability, banks take steps 113 to minimize the expenditure and are forced to mobilize low cost deposits.
-[6].
-According to 114 Kutant [7], banks serve as intermediaries accepting commercial and individual deposits (saving) 115 and transferring them in the form of loans for investments.
-116
+Mobilization of deposits for a bank is as essential as oxygen for human being.
+To enhance profitability, banks take steps to minimize the expenditure and are forced to mobilize low cost deposits.
+[7].
+According to Kutant [8], banks serve as intermediaries accepting commercial and individual deposits (saving) and transferring them in the form of loans for investments.

 To a bank, either operating conventional banking or Islamic banking, deposits is its main source of finding for which it uses to produce income.
-Some literature has cited that deposits contribute 75 percent of a bank's total fund [8].
-According to [9], bank uses customer's deposits mainly to give out loans to deficit economic units or borrowers.
+Some literature has cited that deposits contribute 75 percent of a bank's total fund [9].
+[10] posits that bank uses customer's deposits mainly to give out loans to deficit economic units or borrowers.
 Besides loans, bank also mobilize deposits by purchasing trading securities, investments and maintain some as cash in hand to meet withdrawals on demand.
-He maintained that the larger the amount of deposits a bank receives 122 123 from its customers, the better is its capacity to give out loans and the higher is the interest income.
-Banks receive deposits on three major types of accounts, namely: demand deposit 124 125 account (current account), savings account and time (fixed) deposit account.
+He maintained that the larger the amount of deposits a bank receives from its customers, the better is its capacity to give out loans and the higher is the interest income.
+Banks receive deposits on three major types of accounts, namely: demand deposit account (current account), savings account and time (fixed) deposit account.

-2.1.1 Relationship between Macroeconomic Dynamics and Deposit Mobilization 126
+2.1.1 Relationship between Macroeconomic Dynamics and Deposit Mobilization

-127 Inflation Rate and Deposit Mobilization
+Inflation Rate and Deposit Mobilization

-According to [10], inflation is described as a general and persistent increase in the prices of 128 goods and services in an economy.
+According to [11], inflation is described as a general and persistent increase in the prices of goods and services in an economy.
 Inflation affects bank deposits in two ways.
-First is that it 129 reduces the purchasing power of money and hence leads to high cost of living implying that a 130 household can purchase very little with their available income and thus may be left with little or 131 132 nothing to deposit in the bank.
+First is that it reduces the purchasing power of money and hence leads to high cost of living implying that a household can purchase very little with their available income and thus may be left with little or nothing to deposit in the bank.